lcrocker/ojpoker/rust/doc/onejoker_crate.md

 # [wiki](https://github.com/lcrocker/ojpoker/wiki/Rust_Libraries) | A library for handling playing cards and card games.

-Last updated November 22, 2024 \
+Last updated December 13, 2024 \
 \
 This crate is part of the [OneJoker](https://onejoker.org) project to create free software for handling playing cards and card games